 UAF funding comes from a variety of sources.
-About 39 percent is from state general funds and the remaining 61 percent comes from things like externally funded research activity, student tuition and fees, and auxiliary activities.
+About 29 percent is from state general funds and the remaining 71 percent comes from things like externally funded research activity, student tuition and fees, and auxiliary activities.
 Because a large percentage of the UAF budget comes from the state, and because the cost of doing business rises with inflation each year, even flat state funding has a sizable effect on UAF operations.
 In recent years, as state revenues declined, appropriations to the university have gone from flat to reduced.
-In FY19, UA received its first increase in state operating funds since FY14.
-This increased support was short-lived as FY20 state general fund (GF) appropriations were reduced for UA as a result of a multi-year budget reduction stepdown agreement.
+In FY23, UA received its first operating and capital budget increases since prior to FY20.

 UAF Budget Planning and Development Process